yocontra/node-gdal-next/README.md

  * If you are coming from `node-gdal-next`
     - Starting with 3.2
-        * `gdal.Geometry.fromGeoJson` now throws an `Error` on error instead of simply returning a null geometry
+        * `gdal.Geometry.fromGeoJson` now throws an `Error` on error instead of returning a null geometry
     - Starting with 3.3
         * Drop support for linking against a shared GDAL 1.x library
         * Drop support for Node.js 10.x and 15.x
+        * Linux uses lazy-binding meaning that parts of the binary won't be loaded in memory until the first function call
         * `gdal.DatasetBands.get{Async}()` now throws an `Error` if an invalid band is requested instead of returning a null object
         * `gdal.DatasetLayers.get{Async}()` now throws an `Error` if an invalid layer is requested instead of returning a null object
         * `gdal.FeatureDefnFields.get{Async}()` now throws an `Error` if an invalid field definition is requested instead of returning a null object